Tanned glory floating on clearest water of a Japanese tropical island, Kume-jima

 Hatenohama Beach, the 11km long coral sand cay

 Kume Island belongs to the Okinawa Island group (Okinawa Shoto), located 100km away from Okinawa main island, Japan.

 Kume Island is most famous for the 11km long coral sand cay and a natural geometric rock formation.

-Okinawa consists of 160 islands and it's known as one of the world's best diving destinations, having a number of coral species and marine lives as large as those in the Great Barrier Reef.
+Okinawa consists of 160 islands and it's known as one of the world's best diving destinations, having a number of coral species and marine life as large as those in the Great Barrier Reef.
 Over 400 types of corals, 5 types of sea turtles, manta rays, whale sharks and many kinds of tropical fish species all live around the islands of Okinawa Prefecture.

 Check out the beautiful Japanese islands that we recommend: